tt6746690/misc_impl/talks/README.md

         + an item can be accessed by just knowing part of its content
         + robust against hardware damage
         + analogy: reconstruct a dinosaur from a few bones

+## The Knockoffs Framework: New Statistical Tools for Replicable Selections [(Emmanuel Candès: IPAM Green Family Lecture Series 2018)](https://www.youtube.com/watch?v=NuVBHXYBC4k)

++ motivation
+    + cohen's disease, inform biologist where to look for variations that affect disease outcome
+    + why control false positive
+        + to enable reproducibility
+        + to alleviate burden of not wasting biologistics time on spurious false positives
+    + assumption
+        + depends on a few variables, is this valid anymore?
++ conditional testing
+    + local markov
+        + non-nulls are markov blanket ...
++ challenges
+    + p_y|x maybe complex, p >> n, no idea how to compute p-values
++ robustness of P_X
+    + use distribution Q_X, pairwise exchangeability not satisfied
++ making knockoffs
+    + MC, HMM
++ deep knockoffs
+    + loss
+        + empirically penalize exchangeability with MMD
+        + promotes small corelation between variables and knockoffs